 - Orienteers shall respect the land and wilderness environment.

-- Orienteers must carry a whistle during the event.
+- Orienteers must carry a safety whistle during the event.

-- Orienteers must report to the Finish Official whether they are finished or not and hand in their map and score card.
+- Orienteers must report to the Finish official whether they are finished the course or not, and must hand in their map to the Finish personnel.

-- Orienteers must aid injured Orienteers whom they encounter in the woods.
+- Orienteers must aid any injured participants they encounter on their course.

 - Orienteers crossing roads or railways must observe traffic rules.

 - Orienteering oganizers should provide safety bearing information to all competitors.